 Within two days of our first Whole30 round, I realized how much I don’t really enjoy meat all that much.
 The key to surviving the 30 days was eating more twice as many veggies as normal and varying the meat we were eating.

 Costco has a huge variety of fresh and frozen meat to chose from; much of it organic.
 And their fresh and frozen seafood selection is pretty awe-inspiring.

 They also have grass fed compliant hot dogs for a fast meal, and Aidell’s Chicken and Apple Sausage which works great for Healthy Sausage and Veggies Sheet Pan Dinner.

-You’ll even find pulled pork which can be a great salad topping, but I love it on top of shredded cabbage and topped with homemade chimichurri.
+You’ll even find pulled pork which can be a great salad topping, but I love it on top of shredded cabbage and topped with Cilantro chimichurri.

 Costco is a great place to get lots of affordable Whole30 compliant products.
 If you’re not currently a member but want to check it out, you can shop with a friend and use their membership card for your purchase.
 Costco also allows you to get a one-day guest pass to check it out for yourself.